RunestoneInteractive/RunestoneServer/pip/source/Functions/functions2.rst

 Side Effects
 ------------

-We say that changeit has a **side effect** on the list object that is passed to it.
+We say that a function has a **side effect** on the list object that is passed to it.
 Global variables are another way to have side effects.
 For example, similar to examples you have seen above, we could make double have a side effect on the global variable y.